acteng/osm_historic/README.md

 ## Measure total length of cycling infrastructure in the past

-Output: A CSV with LSOA, a total length in 2011, and a total length in 2020
+Output: A CSV with LAD, a total length in 2011, and a total length in 2020

 ### Idea 1: Manually